autay27/boccam/report.md

 We extended occam 1 to simulate input/output (IO) to hardware, and allow for displaying graphics in the browser.
 These would allow learners to create interactive and appealing programs such as games, simulations, calculators and visual artworks.
 This is a design philosophy also seen on the BBC micro:bit, a device designed for computer education, which provides input/outputs including two buttons, a serial connection and a "screen" consisting of a 5x5 LED matrix [@microbit].
 Emphasis is also placed on visual outputs in the educational programming languages Logo, with its 'turtle graphics' [@logo], and Scratch, with its 'stage area' [@scratch].

 Graphical applications are also uniquely suited to concurrent programming, due to the large number of similar calculations needed to render each pixel to produce a single image.
-And conversely, due to the concurrent nature of human vision - able to view images 'as a whole', rather than bit by bit - visuals are excellent for displaying concurrent behaviours of processes in an intuitive way. **example of this - some kind of propagating across a grid to take the maximum across many processes? would make a nice demo too. sheet 3.4** **AR suggests concurrent bouncing balls**
+And conversely, due to the concurrent nature of human vision - able to view images 'as a whole', rather than bit by bit - visuals are excellent for displaying concurrent behaviours of processes in an intuitive way, and for perceiving the ordering of various events over time. **example of this - some kind of propagating across a grid to take the maximum across many processes? would make a nice demo too. sheet 3.4** **AR suggests concurrent bouncing balls**

 To facilitate pixel-based graphics, the language is extended with n-dimensional arrays of variables and channels, as described in the occam 2.1 reference manual [@oc21].
 The displayed pixels are set using a two-dimensional array, but more dimensions may still be useful.
 For example, one can imagine a 3-dimensional array which stores additional information about each 2d coordinate, used when calculating its colour, along the third dimension.

 **image of the display showing all the colours nicely**

 ## Modelling nondeterminism

-**A bit long, shall I cut out the debate?**

 Since we simulate parallel processes with a fully sequential program, we have full control over what order parallel processes should be executed in.
 There are two basic options for what this order should be.